A short story by JQuisumbing

 It was on a narrow street to the Acropolis that she came upon an unusual non-descript shrine in a recessed alcove between two houses.
 She thought that it was ransacked and it’s carved image was stolen for what was left was the carved pedestal base and inscription.
 But then an old couple walked up to it left a handful of flowers on the pedestal.
 Elpida approached it curiously.
 She lifted the flowers and found that no statue ever sat upon the pedestal.
 She bent down to read the worn out and somewhat small inscription on the base which read “Agnostos Theos”, that is “Unknown God”.

 To be continued…

-Though my story is basically fiction, the character of Simon the Leper is an actual Bible personality who actually lived in Bethany, a village in Judaea on the southeastern slope of the Mount of Olives.
-He is only mentioned in two verses in the Gospels according to Matthew and Mark.
-There is no other reference of him in the Bible.
-So, I asked myself, ‘what was his story?
-How did he catch leprosy?
-And how was he cured?’
-There are many such characters in the Bible, many of them had no names at all, but yet there are worthy stories to tell about them.
+There are many such characters in the Bible, many of them were not named at all, but yet there are worthy stories to tell about them.
 With the help of some sanctified imagination and some artistic license, I felt their stories should be told especially of their faithful encounters with Jesus Christ.